-Many vegetable gardeners are unfamiliar with Jerusalem artichoke plants or they may be more familiar with their other common name, sunchoke.
-They are native to North America and have nothing in common with the artichokes found in your local grocery.
+Many vegetable gardeners are unfamiliar with Jerusalem artichoke plants, although they may know them by their common name, sunchoke.
+Jerusalem artichokes are native to North America and have nothing in common with the artichokes found in your local grocery.
 Nothing's easier than planting a Jerusalem artichoke, other than growing them, which is even easier.
 If you live in the northern two thirds of the United States or somewhere with the same climate, you should give them a try.
 Beware though; once you have Jerusalem artichokes growing in your garden, you'll have a hard time changing your mind!

 Jerusalem Artichoke Plants